tamagossi/clean-code-summary/readme.md

 :warning:&nbsp; If you think that this repo should not be public caused by copyright infringement.
 Feel free to DM me on any platform I have. :warning:

+:warning:&nbsp; This summary is also based on my understanding, it **will** be has a lot of flaws caused by my lack of experiences, and english language ability.
+So then, improvements are very welcome :warning:
 ___